 With so many places to visit in Macau, it’s sometimes difficult to decide what to put on your Macau itinerary.
 Where there’s gambling, you’ll usually find pawn shops.
 And Macau is no exception.
 However, this special administrative region of China is also full of museums.
 One Macau museum worth visiting is the Tak Seng On pawnshop museum, which is possibly the world’s only pawn shop museum.

 History lovers, people who enjoy unusual museums and those with a particular interest in the pawn industry will want to visit Tak Seng On while in Macau.

 I have no connection to the pawn industry, but I love history and peculiar museums.
 So Tak Seng On was high on my list of sights to see.

 The museum didn’t disappoint me.

-It only takes about 30 minutes to see everything and you come away with a memory of the region’s distinct pawnshop ambiance.
+It only takes about 30 minutes to see everything and you come away with a memory of the region’s distinct pawnshop ambience.

 Tak Seng On pawnshop museum

-Can a pawn shop have a pleasant ambiance?
+Can a pawn shop have a pleasant ambience?

 Before my visit to Tak Seng On, my pawnshop experience was limited to a few tacky shops and a few episodes of the TV show Pawn Stars.
 But Tak Seng On, located on a narrow downtown street, had a surprising formality and dignity about it, at least to my modern eyes.